flaneurette/UX.js/README.md

 #### UX-flip.html
 An example flipping objects using the :flip attribute
 #### UX-drag.html
-An drag and drop example from /plugins/
+An drag and drop example plugin from /plugins/
 #### UX-darkmode.html
 An example to trigger a different mode, light or dark.
 #### UX-hamburger.html